Jiayii03/dtl-web-scraping/README.md

 ### Failed Downloads
 - **Automatic Reattempts**: Automatically reattempts failed downloads 3 times with delays between attempts.
-- **Tracking Status**: Maintains a `download_status.json` file to track download status, logging successful and failed attempts.
+- **Tracking Status**: A cron job will be run daily to track past download status and detect failed downloads in `script.log`.
 - **Recovery Mode**: The `--mode recovery` option will be run automatically if failed attempts are detected within the last 5 days without manual intervention.
 However, it can also be run manually when needed.

 ### Historical Files